nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 Learning how to generate Shakespeare has become the "Hello World" of language models.
 Recently, I've been messing with alternative language models (diffusion language models instead of autoregressive transformers) and the concept of **nonparametric language models** came to my attention.
 A model is nonparametric if it does not have parameters which require training (thus, no neural networks).

-I recall reading a paper (elaborated on below) which scaled a variant, an **unbounded n-gram** language model, to trilions of tokens.
+A year ago, I read paper which scaled a **unbounded n-gram** (nonparametric) language model to trilions of tokens.
 Their model had applications in helping guide LLMs during generation, but had poor open generation capabilities by itself.

-I'll explain how this nonparametric model works and the strategies I used to improve its language generation capabilities.
+I'll explain how this nonparametric model works and how I improved its standalone language generation capabilities, as visualized below:

 <img alt="Infini-gram vs GPT" style="max-width: 100%" src="/images/unbounded-n-gram.gif">